Bubobubobubobubo/sardine/docs/sardine_doc/src/configuration/midi_instrument.md

 # Midi Instruments

 You can use `MIDIInstrument` to create a new sender that will allow you to send MIDI notes and MIDI control changes at the same time.
+Creating your own MIDI instruments can be advantageous, especially if you are used to playing with external instruments or physical hardware:
+- you can name every control change you are using instead of relying on numbers and variable names.
+- you only have one interface to control both notes and control changes instead of two separate patterns.
+- you can build yourself a library of MIDI instrument so that you don't need to reconfigure your studio everytime.

 To create a new `MIDIInstrument`, you will need two things:
 - a mapping describing the MIDI configuration of your instrument.